rizumu/pavementmen/src/content/parking-lots/-index.md

 ---
-title: "We are a cleaning service <br> company with **expert team**"
+title: "We provide the **highest in quality** workmanship, durability, and safety."
 meta_title: ""
-description: "this is about page"
+description: "Parking Lot Services"
-subtitle: "ABOUT US"
+subtitle: "PARKING LOTS"

 why_us:
-  - title: "You can depend on us <br> to get a **good services**"
+  - title: "Sealcoating"
-    content: "Our clinic provides a wide range of oral care services checkup to fitting braces.
-We use only advanced technologies to keep your smile looking the best."
+    content: "We use a premium blend of emulsions to give you a deep durable finish and maximize the lifespan of your parking lots and blacktop areas, shielding them from water, oil, UV, and wear and tear damage.
+Our attention to detail and commitment to excellence will leave you with a clean, beautiful surface that we guarantee for 4 years."
     button:
       enable: true
-      label: "Call: +1-394-495-5993"
+      label: "Call: 484-249-1616"
-      link: "tel:+1-394-495-5993"
+      link: "tel:+1-484-249-1616"

     image: "/images/about/1.png"
     overlay_image: "/images/about/overlay.png"

-  - title: "Your **happiness** is <br> our first priority"
+  - title: "Crack repair"
     subtitle: "WHY CHOOSE US"
     image: "/images/about/2.png"
     bullet_points: